mrc-ide/shiny90/src/template_for_digest_readme.md

 # __TITLE__
-This folder contains data exported from the UN Aids Shiny90 app.
+This folder contains data exported from the UNAIDS Shiny90 app.

 Principally, this file is intended to be used with that app - you can load this data into the app by uploading a zip file of this folder.